Milchreis/p5.tween/README.md

 let tween = p5.tween.manager.getTween('name for your tween')

 // Adds a motion for the 'key' of 'yourObject' (means yourObject.key)
-// to the target value in the given time tween.addMotion('key', targetValue, timeInMillis)
+// to the target value in the given time milli seconds tween.addMotion('key', targetValue, timeInMillis)

-// Adds multiple motions to the tween, which will be played in the same time tween.addMotions([{ key, target }])
+// Adds multiple motions to the tween,
+// which will be played in the same time tween.addMotions([{ key, target }], timeInMillis)

 // Removes all motions from tween tween.resetMotions()